 Si’an Khan Biosphere

-About 10 km south of Tulum you find the Si’an Khan Biosphere.
+About 10 km south of Tulum, you find the Si’an Khan Biosphere.
 The best way to get here is to hire your own vehicle or bike and just follow the dirt road.
-To one side you'll have the lagoon where different animals live (there are crocodiles here so no swimming) and to the other the Caribbean Sea.
+On one side, you'll have the lagoon where different animals live (there are crocodiles here, so there is no swimming), and on the other, you'll see the Caribbean Sea.
 There are plenty of viewpoints along the way and opportunities to take some amazing photos.

 Visit And Swim In A Cenote